UW Health clinics consolidate patient care

-UW Health announced temporary consolidation of its primary care clinics to 10 designated locations on Friday.
+UW Health announced temporary consolidation of its primary care clinics -- including its Sun Prairie location -- to 10 designated locations on Friday.

 “This move is intended to accommodate patients who have urgent medical needs that require in-person care, while at the same time supporting social distancing goals to limit exposure and slow spread of the disease in our community,” according to a release from UW Health.